AXWTV/Linux-Config-Manual/README.md

 $ touch /etc/X11/xorg.conf.d/10-monitor.conf
 ```
-vim or nanno it and add
+vim or nano into it and add
 ```bash
 Section "Monitor"
     Identifier    "HDMI1"